 Allergic Skin Dises in Dogs; Top Tips

-Skin disease in common in dogs and very obvious to owners.
+Skin disease in common in dogs.
 It's uncomfortable for the dog & can be quite irritating to owners to live with an itchy pet.
 Not all skin disease is caused by allergies - parasites, infections and a few other conditions need to be ruled out before this diagnosis can be made - but allergic skin disease in dogs is very common with the main symptom being itch.
 If grass & pollen are involved ths can be very seasonal.
 If house dust mites are the main issue then this will be a year round itch.
 The itch often predominantly affects the face ears feet & bottom & allergies are often a reason for recurrent ear problems.
 We have some excellent new prescription medications to manage itch but there are things that owners can do to help.

 FLEA CONTROL